cheqd/did-resolver/README.md

 ## 📖 Documentation

 Further documentation on [cheqd DID Resolver](https://docs.cheqd.io/identity/on-ledger-identity/did-resolver) is available on the [cheqd Identity Documentation site](https://docs.cheqd.io/identity/).
+This includes instructions on how to do custom builds using `Dockerfile` / Docker Compose.

 ## 💬 Community